Wind4Greg/StarterAssignment/README.md

-**Student Name**:  Dr. Greg Bernstein
+**Student Name**:  Your Name Here!

-**NetID**: qd7373
+**NetID**: Your netId here (all lowercase)

 > The start of all your assignments must begin with your name and student id so I can give you credit for your "submission".

-# Assignment Outline for CS351
+# Assignment Outline for CS351/CS651

 The following is explanatory text and should be removed from any submissions.

 ## Introduction

-In CS351 and other web related classes that I teach we use GitHub as the mechanism to turn in assignments.
-Each student gets their own private GitHub repository that is shared with the instructor and possibly a TA or grader.
+In CS351, CS651, and other web related classes that I teach we use GitHub as the mechanism to turn in assignments, exams, etc. Each student gets their own private GitHub repository that is shared with the instructor and possibly a TA or grader.

 ## README.md